 Signatures in a corporate environment

-Such a client script and instructions how you can configure Exchange to automatically generate user signatures or append corporate disclaimers to outgoing messages can be found in the guide Setting up a Corporate Signature.
+For an example of a client script and instructions how you can configure Exchange to automatically generate user signatures or append corporate disclaimers to outgoing messages see the guide; Setting up a Corporate Signature.

 Disabling the signature option in Outlook